Loading...

 Include Healthy Fats

-Incorporate healthy fats like avocado, nuts, or olive oil.
-These can help stabilize blood sugar levels by slowing the absorption of carbohydrates.
+Add a small amount of healthy fats like avocado, nuts, or a drizzle of olive oil.
+These fats can help in slowing the digestion and absorption of carbohydrates.

 Eat Slowly